sasikrann/Exercise-Web-Application-2-2567-/README.md

-# Exercise Web Application 2-2567
+# Exercise For Web Application 2-2567
 https://sasikrann.github.io/Exercise-Web-Application-2-2567-/
 This is my project submission for the Web Application Development course.